 What happens during a colonic?

 A case history is taken, and the procedure is explained on your first appointment.
 The appointment lasts for 1 hour and 15 minutes and the treatment lasts up to 45 minutes.
 A disposable speculum is inserted into the rectum which is connected to a plastic hose and warm filtered water is gently introduced into the colon from a closed gravity system.
 Abdominal massage is used to stimulate the release of stored matter.
 Your modesty is preserved at all times.
-Enema herbs may also be used during the treatment.
+Enema herbs are also used during the treatment.

 Is it painful?